-\cite{Boutilieretal:jair04} prove that when its dependency graph $ D_φ $ is acyclic, then a CP-net $ φ $ is linearisable.
-This result has been extended by \cite{DomshlakBrafman:kr02,Brafmanetal:jair06,Wilson:aij11}, who give weaker, sufficient syntactical conditions that guarantee that a locally consistent set of unary, conjunctive CP statements is linearisable; more generally, by definition of $k$-lexico-compatibility, every formula of $ §CP§\acycllexk $ is linearisable (since it is compatible with a complete LP-tree). \cite[Theorem 3 and 4]{Goldsmithetal:jair08} prove that \pb{linearisability} is \PSPACE-complete for §1-CP⋫∧§. \modifLPTantisym{We have already seen that the preorder defined by any LP tree is antisymmetric.}
+\cite{Boutilieretal:jair04} prove that when its dependency graph $ D_φ $ is acyclic, then a CP-net $ φ $ is consistent.
+This result has been extended by \cite{DomshlakBrafman:kr02,Brafmanetal:jair06,Wilson:aij11}, who give weaker, sufficient syntactical conditions that guarantee that a locally consistent set of unary, conjunctive CP statements is consistent \ifklptcompat; more generally, by definition of $k$-lexico-compatibility, every formula of $ §CP§\acycllexk $ is consistent (since it is compatible with a complete LP-tree). \else . \fi \cite[Theorem 3 and 4]{Goldsmithetal:jair08} prove that \pb{consistency} is \PSPACE-complete for §1-CP⋫∧§. \modifLPTantisym{We have already seen that the preorder defined by any LP tree is antisymmetric.}